Symplectic cohomology rings of affine varieties in the topological limit: Low energy log PSS is an isomorphism

-For such $J_0$, the curves satisfying \eqref{eq:starti}-\eqref{eq:finali} genuinely lie in the fiber because any curve which projects to a non-constant $J$-holomorphic curve in $D_I$ will have energy higher than $2w_p(\v_0)(\epsilon_\ell')^2$.
-Let $\mathcal{M}_{0,2}^{f}$ denote the moduli space of (smooth) $J_0$-holomorphic spheres with two marked points satisfying \eqref{eq:starti}-\eqref{eq:finali} modulo $\mathbb{R}$-translation which lie in the fiber of the projection.
+The operation associated to counting rigid elements of $\partial_B \overline{\mathcal{M}}_{0,2}$ gives rise to (on cohomology) the left-hand side of \eqref{eq: keyequality}.
+We also claim that the operation associated to counting rigid elements of $\partial_S \overline{\mathcal{M}}_{0,2}$ gives rise on cohomology to the right hand side of \eqref{eq: keyequality}, i.e., the identity map.
+To see this let $\mathcal{M}_{0,2}^{f}$ denote the moduli space of (smooth) $J_0$-holomorphic spheres with two marked points satisfying \eqref{eq:starti}-\eqref{eq:finali} modulo $\mathbb{R}$-translation which lie in the fiber of the projection.
 Regularity for such spheres follows from Proposition 6.3.B of of \cite{MR1844078} (see also the final paragraph of the proof of Lemma 5.23 of \cite{Ionel:2011fk}).
 As before, for any map $u \in \mathcal{M}_{0,2}^{f}$ let $Ev_{z_{0}}^{L}(u)$ and $Ev_{z_{1}}^{L}(u)$ denote the lifted higher evaluation to $\mathring{ND}_I/\mathbb{R}^{+}$ and $\mathring{ND}_{I,\infty}/\mathbb{R}^{+}$ respectively, given by taking the tuple of all leading order jets modulo (only) the diagonal $\mathbb{R}^{+}$ action.
 The higher evaluation maps $Ev_{z_{i}}^{L}$ define diffeomorphisms

 This is because we can assume that in any fiber, up to reparameterization, our maps take the form $z \to (a_i z^{(\v_{0})_{i}})$ where $a_i$ ranges over $(\mathbb{C}^*)^{I}/\mathbb{R}^+$.
 The composition $Ev_{z_{1}}^{L}\circ (Ev_{z_{0}}^{L})^{-1}$ is the map $\tau$ above in \eqref{taumap}.